Rebuilding the Foundations

-If the Lord wills, on December 1, 2019 I will release Rome's Audacious Claim, and with its release we will put the doctrine of Papal Primacy to rest as the relic of medieval times that it is.
+On December 1, 2019 I (Paul Pavao) released Rome's Audacious Claim (available wherever books are sold), and with its release we will put the doctrine of Papal Primacy to rest as the relic of medieval times that it is.

 It is not that I am going to disprove the claim that Peter instituted the bishop of Rome "shepherd" and "full, supreme, and universal authority" over the entire Church (Catechism of the Catholic Church, 1995, par.
 882).
 I am simply going to explain why the Roman Catholic Church is giving it up.

 Fortunately for the rest of us, the Roman Catholic Church has made efforts to restore fellowship with the Lutheran and Orthodox Churches.
 In the process, the United States Conference of Catholic Bishops admitted to their Lutheran counterparts that ...

 Any biblical and historical scholar today would consider anachronistic the question whether Jesus constituted Peter the first pope, since this question derives from a later model of the papacy which it projects back into the New Testament."
 (USCCB, 1973, par.
 9)

 It was the Vatican itself, however, that confirmed to the Orthodox that ...

 In the West, the primacy of the see of Rome was understood, particularly from the fourth century onwards, with reference to Peter’s role among the Apostles.
 The primacy of the bishop of Rome among the bishops was gradually interpreted as a prerogative that was his because he was successor of Peter, the first of the apostles.
 This understanding was not adopted in the East, which had a different interpretation of the Scriptures and the Fathers on this point.
 (Vatican, 2016, par.
 16, emphasis mine)